-Connect the user devices to the USB type A female ports labeled USB USER DEVICES on the rear of the UNIMUX switch.
-(See Figure 3.)
-Ensure that the monitors and related user devices are connected to ports having the same port numbers.
-(See Figure 5.)
+2. Connect the user devices to the USB type A female ports labeled with the USB symbol () on the rear of the UNIMUX switch (see Figure 4).
+Ensure that the monitors and related user devices are connected to ports from the same device port group.